 We also commemorated the 60th anniversary of the revolution in 1956, which was a major uprising against the status quo of the so called peace treaties of the WWI and WWII.

 This year we invited Anngwyn St Just, an international system constellator who was an invited guest of the ISCA gathering in Zagreb.
 We came over together with a Canadian participant to Budapest and she, as our guest and co-facilitatator for the 2nd Healing Collective Trauma event in Budapest.

 The 1st day was a start and tuning in by Healing Walks at historic sites followed by

 a deep dialogue and sharing afterwards from participants and therapist who work with refugees, survivals applying therapy, constellations and cancer therapy in their work, while we also shot

-the film made of a 2 year long 11 constellations about the state of the nation… and we deepened our personal experience with a two day contellation intensive to finish it with a walk in nature and a trip to the Pilis mountans and the Danube bend at healing sites for the region…
+the film – Sel-Image- made of a 2 year long 11 constellations about the state of the nation, facilitated by Annamaria Zseni.
+We deepened our personal experience with a two day contellation intensive to finish it with a walk in nature and a trip to the Pilis mountains and the Danube bend at healing sites for the region…

 from Zagreb to

 through a short pilgrimage

 Day.
 2. was started by the Healing walks around a square which used to have names like

 1817-től Cereal market